 Both apps work at DXB, and in theory they're great — upfront pricing, you choose the car type, no cash needed.
 In practice, there are two annoyances specific to the airport.

 First, the pickup points.
 The airport has designated rideshare pickup zones, and they're not always where you'd expect.
-At Terminal 3, it's in the car park — you'll walk for a good 5 minutes with your bags to get there.
+At Terminal 3, it's a level down in the car park — you'll walk for a good 5 minutes with your bags to get there.
 Second, surge pricing.
 When three A380s land at once and 1,500 people all open Careem simultaneously, prices spike.
-I've seen Careem Go quotes of AED 120 to Downtown at times when a regular taxi would be AED 75.
+I've seen Careem Go quotes of AED 130 to Downtown during a typical Friday evening surge — about double what a regular taxi would cost in the same moment.

 I used to think these were a waste of money.
 Then I arrived on a 14-hour delay from Heathrow at 4 AM with my mum, two suitcases each, and a bag full of Christmas presents.
 The metro was shut.
-The taxi queue was 40 minutes long.
+The taxi queue had stretched halfway around the kerb.
 And I remember thinking: this is exactly when you want someone standing there with a sign that says "Mitchell," ready to take your bags and walk you to a clean, cool car.

-Cost-wise, you're looking at roughly AED 160–210 to Downtown for a sedan, or AED 220–300 to Dubai Marina.
+Cost-wise, for a standard sedan you're typically looking at AED 170–220 to Downtown, or AED 230–310 to Dubai Marina, depending on operator and time of day.
 More than a taxi?
 Yes.
-But split between a family of four, it's about AED 50 per person — barely more than a regular cab, and with zero faff.
-Child seats are available too, which regular taxis almost never have.
+But split between a family of four it's about AED 55 per person — barely more than a regular cab, with zero faff and proper child seats on request, which regular RTA taxis almost never have.

 If you're traveling solo on a budget, a taxi or the metro will do perfectly.
 But if there's a group of you, or kids, or it's the middle of the night — pre-booking a transfer is one of those small expenses that genuinely changes your arrival experience.